 The Company has engaged SGV & Co., with Catherine E. Lopez as the engagement partner, for the audit of the Company's books in 2014.
-The Company has complied with SRC Rule 68, paragraph 3(b) (iv) re: five (5) year rotation requirement for the external auditor.
+The Company has complied with the revised SRC Rule 68, paragraph 3(b) (iv) re: rotation requirements for the external auditor.

-SGV & Co. is being recommended for re-election at the scheduled Annual Stockholders' Meeting on April 25, 2019.
+SGV & Co. is being recommended for re-election at the scheduled Annual Stockholders' Meeting on September 24, 2020.